processing/processing-library-template-gradle/README.md

 - Clone this repo and build the library following the instructions in the previous section
 - Clone the [processing4 repo](https://github.com/processing/processing4)
 - Create new project in IntelliJ with the name and location of your choice, for example ```lib-dev```
 - Create new module in the project for core Processing, using as content root and the module file location the ```core``` folder under the processing4 repo.
-As "JARs or Directory" dependency, add ```<path to processing4 repo>/core/library```
+As "JARs or Directory" dependency, add ```<path to processing4 repo>/core/library```.
+Make sure to use IntelliJ as the Build System.
 - Create another module in the project, this time for YourLibrary.
 Use the YourLibrary's root folder as the content root and module file location.
 Add the processing-core module as module dependency for this module, and the ```libs``` subdirectory inside the YourLibrary directory (it should have been created during library building step) as its "JARs or Directory" dependency
 - Add the proccessing-core and YourLibrary modules as dependencies in the main module of the project (```lib-dev```)
 - You can now create a test program in under the main module of the project:

 ```
 import processing.core.*;
+import template.library.*;

 public class HelloTest extends PApplet {
+    HelloLibrary hello;

     public void settings() {
         size(parseInt(args[0]), parseInt(args[1]));